-The official Illumination Ceremony will take place on Thursday December 7th at 7 p.m. on Parliament Hill.
+The official Illumination Ceremony will take place on Wednesday December 5th at 7 p.m. on Parliament Hill.
 I will be there with the whole family, and we'd love for you to join us.
-This is part of the Canada 150 closing celebrations on Parliament Hill, and you can take in the sights and sounds of the magical winter lightscapes multimedia show.
-The show is followed by a beautiful display of fireworks.
+The festivities will include performances by talented artists Ariane Moffatt and Josée Bourgeois.
+The show will also feature the colourful Winter Landscapes multimedia show and a pyrotechnics display.
 The gentle "pop, pop" noises of the pyrotechnics against the (maybe?) snowy backdrop is a highlight for my two girls!

 We know it's a busy time of year, so if you can't make it, you can join in LIVE on Facebook.
 The evening's festivities will broadcast from the Capital Experience Facebook Page.

 What IS a magical winter lightscapes multimedia show?

-I had no idea what to when I first attended two years ago - I was thinking something along the lines of the summer multimedia show that plays on Centre block each year.
+I had no idea what to when I first attended three years ago - I was thinking something along the lines of the summer multimedia show that plays on Centre block each year.
 But this show is a bit more engaging for the entire family, from young to old!
 The fairy tale story follows the exciting journey of Grizzli, Fox and Snowman through imaginary landscapes on their quest for light.
 The show is inspired by Canada’s nature, climate and culture, and there is so much to take in!
 And for extra effect this year, the show will use the entire building.

 When can I see the show?

-The official Illumination Ceremony takes place December 7th.
+The official Illumination Ceremony takes place December 5th.
 There will be free Beaver Tails pastries and hot chocolate.
-And some live musical performances from Jess Moskaluke and Céleste Lévis.
+And some live musical performances!